acryps/page/README.md

 	}
 }</pre>

-Compile your client with `tsc` and `vldom compile`!
+Compile your client with `tsc` and `page compile`!
 ```
-tsc && vldom compile
+tsc && page compile
 ```

 ## Usage